ahnan4arch/op-docs/Open Peer - Protocol Specification.md

     * Identity URI - the full identity URI of the logged in user
     * Identity provider - identity provider providing identity service
     * Identity access token - a verifiable token that is linked to the logged-in identity
-    * Identity access secret - a secret that can be used in combination to the "identity access token" to provide proof of previous successful login
+    * Identity access secret - a secret passphrase that can be used in combination to the "identity access token" to provide proof of previous successful login
-    * Identity access expiry - the window in which the access key is valid
+    * Identity access expiry - the window with sufficient long into-the-future time frame in which the access key long term credentials are valid
   * Lock box information (optional, if known)
       * Lockbox domain - if lockbox domain is known in advance, this is the domain for the lockbox to use
       * Lockbox key - this is client side base-64 encoded lockbox key.